intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 waiting for it to be released, but give up when the timeout elapses.
-Upon a successful return from this function, preemption is disabled, local interrupts are disabled and their previous state is saved at the given flags placeholder.
+Upon a successful return from this function, preemption is disabled, local interrupts are disabled and their previous state is saved at the given flags placeholder on non-PREEMPT_RT kernels.
 The caller must not sleep, and is advised to release the hwspinlock as soon as possible.

 Returns 0 when successful and an appropriate error code otherwise (most notably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).

-The function will never sleep.
+The function will never sleep on a non-PREEMPT_RT kernel.

 ::